Looking for the perfect way to end 2019 on a high? Then it’s time to get planning your festive break in Scotland!

 5. Husky sledge rides in the Highlands

 What better and more memorable way to enjoy Scotland’s beautiful outdoors in the winter than a husky sledge ride!
 Scotland has a number of husky centres where you can meet the dogs and go for a sledge ride, or even have a full-day experience with professional racers where you help to train the dogs.
 Snow is also not essential for a ride!
-Try Husky Ranch Scotland in Perthshire, Cairngorm Sleddog Centre in Aviemore, or Huskyhaven in Aberdeenshire.
+Try Bowland Trails in Perthshire, Cairngorm Sleddog Centre in Aviemore, or Huskyhaven in Aberdeenshire.

 6. Visit Santa and his Reindeer